 It is the right thing to do.
 Adhering to our web accessibility guidelines ensures that our students, faculty, staff, and campus community can access content online in a way that is equitable regardless of a person’s differing abilities.

 It’s a legal obligation.
-The expectation that online content be accessible is not new; the college as a place of public accommodation has an obligation to make its programs, course content, events, etc., accessible, which includes online content.
+The expectation that online content will be accessible is not new; the college, as a place of public accommodation, has an obligation to make its programs, course content, events, etc., accessible, including online content.

 The Web Content Accessibility Guidelines (WCAG) define the different levels of contrast ratios depending on the level of success criteria.
 Below is helpful information for comparing the results from our tool to the level of success criteria you hope to achieve.